whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 ## B: Individual Work & Projects

 There was not an individual project in module 4, but producing for the team as an individual was needed throughout.
-Due to the complexity and scope of the projects in module 4, there was many nights spent working alone on a tasks that would contribute to the group project.
+Due to the complexity and scope of the projects in module 4, there were many nights spent working alone on tasks that would contribute to the group project.
 Team members counted on each other to complete their share of the work throughout the mod.

 ## C: Group Work & Projects

 The bulk of this module involved working in a group to complete projects.
 Although the individual contribution to the group work was important, managing your time with group members and working in a team was essential to passing module 4.
-Our first project was a two week pair project called quantified self and the second and third projects where three person projects.
-The last two projects were related and we worked in the same three person groups for both.
+Our first project was a two-week pair project called quantified self and the second and third projects where three-person projects.
+The last two projects were related and we worked in the same three-person groups for both.

 ### Quantified Self

 *   [GitHub URL](https://github.com/MDes41/quantified-self)
 *   [Original Assignment](http://backend.turing.io/module4/projects/quantified-self)

 Quantified Self is a project built in JavaScript and html only hosted on GitHub pages.
-The time scope of the project was two weeks worked on in a group of two while balancing other responsibilities.
-We built an application to record calories for each day’s foods and exercises.
+The time scope of the project was worked on in a group of two while balancing other responsibilities.
+We built an application to record calories for each day’s food and exercises.
 Each day has a goal to hit and each day can be recorded separately.
 The project tested our strength of JavaScript, jQuery, and local browser storage to sort different foods, filter different foods, and update foods and calories without updating the DOM.
 I enjoyed working on this project and thought it was a great introduction to testing our abilities to write JavaScript.

 Assessed By: Jeff